So I hadn't imagined broadly enough the isolation

 necessarily had to become a "misogynist",

-even a "reactionary" and "fascist" in the eyes of the public.
+and "fascist" in the eyes of the public.

 Esther Vilar, August 1998, on her book,